wchorski/dg-pywrite/src/site/notes/developer/Home Lab 🏠/OnlyOffice.md

 ---

 ### connections
-- I keep all docs in my [[developer/Home Lab 🏠/Nextcloud\|developer/Home Lab 🏠/Nextcloud]] instance to have them always accessible and synced between devices
+- I keep all docs in my [[developer/Home Lab 🏠/Nextcloud\|Nextcloud]] instance to have them always accessible and synced between devices
-- might later look into hosting a server and hook into [[developer/Home Lab 🏠/Nextcloud\|developer/Home Lab 🏠/Nextcloud]] for cloud side editing.
+- might later look into hosting a server and hook into [[developer/Home Lab 🏠/Nextcloud\|Nextcloud]] for cloud side editing.

 ### installation